lightbend/kalix-javascript-sdk/npm-js/create-akkasls-entity/template/base/README.md

 ## Developing

 This project has a bare-bones service ready for you to adapt and extend.
-To see the range of functionality available for you to use with the Akka Serverless JavaScript SDK, see the documentation [JavaScript section](https://developer.lightbend.com/docs/akka-serverless/javascript/index.html).
+To see the range of functionality available for you to use with the Kalix JavaScript SDK SDK, see the documentation [JavaScript section](https://developer.lightbend.com/docs/akka-serverless/javascript/index.html).
 After you have modified any source files, build and the tools will preserve your changes as well as generate stubs for you to implement.

 ## Building